emard/esp32ecp5/rbp/README.md

 ecp5.prog() and ecp5.flash() work at ESP32-WROVER.
 FLASH doesn't work at ESP32-WROOM for it can't buffer 64KB erase blocks. jtagspi bypass bitstream is not needed for ECP5.
-FLASH on Spansion 256-mbit chip is sometimes unreliable, FLASH remembers something but details yet unknown.
+If power is shut down while writing to Spansion 256-mbit chip attempt to write again from ecp5.py will fail.
-After writing Spansion with openFPGALoader, then ecp5.py works too.
-Some initialization could help.
+Current fix is to write Spansion with openFPGALoader, after that ecp5.py will work too.

 # ARTIX-7